DraconDev/tiles/plan.md

 be able to toggle split view

-commonly used key combos should be supported like ctrl + shift + n for new folder and ctrl +
+commonly used key combos should be supported like ctrl + shift + n for new folder and ctrl + backspace for delete,